Skip to main content

 Why Are Standard Wellness Goals Often Inadequate?

 The “reasonably designed” standard of the ADA rule requires that a program be based on scientific evidence and not be overly burdensome.
-However, the very concept of a single, universal health target is challenged by the principles of and endocrinology.
+However, the very concept of a single, universal health target is challenged by the principles of systems biology and endocrinology.
 The human biological response to any intervention, whether diet, exercise, or pharmaceutical, is notoriously heterogeneous.

 This heterogeneity is evident in advanced therapeutic protocols.
 For instance, in TRT, the administration of exogenous testosterone is often accompanied by an aromatase inhibitor like Anastrozole.
 This is because the enzyme aromatase converts testosterone into estradiol.